 You should investigate your bank's rules on availability of funds.
 Generally, funds will not be immediately available for withdrawal.
 You must wait for the funds to clear the bank.
-The length of time it takes for a deposit to clear depends on many things, such as what kind of deposit it is (personal check, cashier's check, cash) and which bank it was drawn on (local or out of town).
+The length of time it takes for a deposit to clear depends on many things, such as what kind of deposit it is (personal check, cashier's check, cash) and, if a check, which bank it was drawn on (local, out of town, out of state, out of country).